 Visitor Information 760-367-5500

-There is no running water in the Park.
-Come prepared with a 5-gallon or more jug if planning on staying more than a day.
+Please come prepared with water containers if planning on staying more than a day.

 Weekends are crowded during peak season!
 With its proximity to Los Angeles and San Diego, the Park draws more than 1 million visitors annually.
 Plan accordingly and have a backup plan if the campgrounds are full.
 There are numerous inexpensive motels in the nearby towns of Joshua Tree, Yucca Valley, and 29 Palms.
 Lodging Overview